susundberg/django-auth-ldap-ad/README.md

 #### SERVER_URI

-     Defaut : 'ldap://localhost',
+     Defaut : ['ldap://localhost'],

-Comma separated list of servers to be used.
+List of servers to be used.
 Looped until one response is received (negative or positive).

      Example : ['ldap://foo.org','ldap://bar.org']